reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 ```

 With the baseline approach used in DeepMind's paper, the model takes in the question as a *sequence* of characters, and tries to directly map that to another *sequence* of characters, representing the correct probability.
 A vanilla  [transformer][attention_paper] architecture does surprisingly well, with accuracies of ~0.77 and ~0.73 on the `swr_level_set` and `swr_p_sequence` test sets, respectively.

+### Humans use intermediate steps to solve math problems

 To solve the same problems, a human does not just take a look at the question and immediately spit out an answer.
 One must go through a series of reasoning and intermediate steps, similar to the following: